CarlBarl/dsvvideodownloader/README.md

 ## Quick Start (End Users)

 **To run the program:**
-1. Download `VideoDownloader-Setup.exe` from the [latest release](https://github.com/CarlBarl/dsvvideodownloader/releases/latest)
+1. Download `VideoDownloader-Setup.exe` directly from the repository: [dist/VideoDownloader-Setup.exe](https://github.com/CarlBarl/dsvvideodownloader/raw/main/dist/VideoDownloader-Setup.exe)
 2. Run the downloaded `.exe` file to install and launch the application
 3. The installer will set up the application and create a desktop shortcut